Duration of Spiti – 10 days

 Kaza is the capital of Spiti.
 In here, you not only will be able to find a lot of civilization but also there is access to many amenities such as WiFi connection, a huge market where you will be able to buy materials which otherwise was not available in other locations.

-Kaza acts as the centre point to other places, and from here you can rent a bike/activa to go around the places.
+Kaza acts as the center point to other places and from here you can rent a bike/activa to go around the places.

 Winter White: This is the best place to stay in Kaza.
-Not only do they have free WiFi which is a sign of relief after long days without the internet but also the staff is friendly.
-They charge INR 800/- per room (excluding food) but have an amazing restaurant where they serve delicious food, from breakfast to lunch.
+Not only they have free WiFi which is a sign of relief after long days without the Internet but the staff is friendly as well.
+They charge INR 800/- per room (excluding food) but have an in-house restaurant where they serve delicious food, from breakfast to lunch.

 Day 6: Kaza to Kibber to Chichim Bridge to Kee Monastery